 Four years after the beginning of the conflict in Syria the war shows no sign of abating.
 Massive numbers of people have fled conflict areas and are now living in inadequate shelter within Syria or in neighboring countries.

-We have now reached 1 million people affected by the crisis, across Syria, Lebanon and Jordan.
+We have now reached many affected by the crisis, across Syria, Lebanon and Jordan.
 With your support we can reach more.

 The scale of the Syrian crisis